jfinkels/flask-restless/docs/index.rst

 ==============

-**Flask-Restless** provides simple generation of ReSTful APIs for database models defined using Flask-SQLAlchemy.
+**Flask-Restless** provides simple generation of ReSTful APIs for database models defined using SQLAlchemy (or Flask-SQLAlchemy).
 The generated APIs send and receive messages in JSON format.

 User's guide
 ------------